-Liphility Incurance (D&LIncurance) Liability Insurance (P&amp;I Insurance) Competences: - at the end of the module the learner will have acquired the responsibility and autonomy to: a) Understand and implement the rules and regulations that govern the areas of limitation of liability for maritime claims enforcement of maritime claims and marine insurance; and b) Understand the interrelation of the abovementioned areas with other areas of international maritime law.
-Knowledge - at the end of the module the learner will have been exposed to the following: a) The nature of limitation of liability, circumstances in which the right to limit liability is available, and the process of limiting liability; b) The nature of arrest of ships and their importance as a precautionary measure to secure maritime claims; and c) The nature of, and effect that, marine insurance has in the shipping industry in all its aspects including hull and machinery, cargo, and liability insurance.
-Skills - at the end of the module the learner will have acquired the following skills: Learning Outcomes Applying knowledge and understanding The learner will be able to: a) Calculate limitation of liability funds and know the basis fo their distribution; b) Understand which ships may be arrested and in respect of which claims; and c) Explain the role of marine insurance and the different steps that need to be taken to obtain marine insurance cover.
-Judgment Skills and Critical Abilities This section has been made sufficiently open to accommodate both vocational and academic orientations.
-Applicants can refe to Judgement Skills, or Critical Abilities (critical skills, dispositions values and actions), or both.
-The learner will be able to: a) Advise on the rules and regulations governing the right to limit liability;b) Advise on the actions to be taken against a ship to enforce a maritime claim; maritime claim;c) Advise on the actions to be taken in case of a maritime per pursuant to a marine insurance contract; d) Advise on the instances where an action against the ship o e) Advise on the role of State Parties to international conventions to ensure the correct application of compulsory insurance provisions.
-Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: a) Draft national legislation implementing international rules and regulations in the areas covered by this module; and b) Represent clients in case of disputes.
-Total Number of ECTS / ECVET of this 4 ECTS / ECVETs Module Assessment of the module The module will be assessed through presentations and writen exams.
+Liability Insurance (P&I Insurance)

+Competences: - at the end of the module the learner will have acquired the responsibility and autonomy to:

+- a) Understand and implement the rules and regulations that govern the areas of limitation of liability for maritime claim, enforcement of maritime claims and marine insurance; and - b) Understand the interrelation of the abovementioned areas with other areas of international maritime law.

+Knowledge - at the end of the module the learner will have been exposed to the following:

+- a) The nature of limitation of liability, circumstances in which the right to limit liability is available, and the process of limiting liability; - b) The nature of arrest of ships and their importance as a precautionary measure to secure maritime claims; and - c) The nature of, and effect that, marine insurance has in the shipping industry in all its aspects including hull and machinery, cargo, and liability insurance.

+Skills - at the end of the module the learner will have acquired the following skills:

+- a) Calculate limitation of liability funds and know the basis for their distribution; - b) Understand which ships may be arrested and in respect of which claims; and - c) Explain the role of marine insurance and the different steps that need to be taken to obtain marine insurance cover.

+This section has been made sufficiently open to accommodate both vocational and academic orientations.
+Applicants can refer to Judgement Skills, or Critical Abilities (critical skills, dispositions, values and actions), or both.

+- a) Advise on the rules and regulations governing the right to limit liability; - b) Advise on the actions to be taken against a ship to enforce a maritime claim; - c) Advise on the actions to be taken in case of a maritime peril pursuant to a marine insurance contract; - d) Advise on the instances where an action against the ship or insurer is not allowed; and e) Advise on the role of State Parties to international conventions to ensure the correct application of compulsory insurance provisions.
+Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: a) Draft national legislation implementing international rules and regulations in the areas covered by this module; andb) Represent clients in case of disputes.
+Total Number of ECTS / ECVET of this Module 4 ECTS / ECVETs Assessment of the module The module will be assessed through presentations and writen exams.
 Presentations: 30 % and Written Exams: 70%.

-Title of the Module MARINE ENVIRONMENTAL LAW Module The delivery of this module is of paramount importance considering the IMO's mission of safe and secure shipping on clean oceans.
+Title of the Module MARINE ENVIRONMENTAL LAW

+Module considering the IMO's mission of safe and secure shipping on clean oceans.
 The lectures deal in-depth with the issues of most fundamental importance in the contemporary world, namely how to protect the marine environment from pollution from ships, pollution from dumping, pollution from land-based sources, pollution from seabed activities and pollution from or through air.
 In explaining these types of pollution various conventions concluded under the auspices of the IMO (such as MARPOL and the 1972 London Convention) and soft law documents are analyzed.
 The module also includes discussions on the conventions relating to pollution incident preparedness, response and cooperation, placing emphasis on the relevance of regional cooperation.
-The module then concludes with a detailed analysis of issues of liability and compensation for pollution damage.
-Lectures Introduction to Marine Environmental Law Historical Background Development of Principles for the Sustainable Development of the Environment under the United Nations Conferences UNEP and its Regional Seas Programme Basis of Liability for Marine Pollution Law of Negligence in Relation to Marine Pollution Doctrine of Strict Liability / Polluter Pays Principle Criminal Law Relating to Marine Pollution: Application of Mens Rea State Responsibility
+The module then concludes with a detailed analysis of issues of liability and compensation for pollution damage. • Introduction to Marine Environmental Law

+Lectures